modular-component/website/docs/reference.md

 export type StageParams<Fn extends (...args: any[]) => any> = Parameters<Fn>
 ```
 </details>

-This type takes a stage provider function and extracts its parameters.

-Use it to build your [registration type information](./usage/writing-custom-stages.md#providing-a-type-for-registering-the-stage).
 :::

 ### Type: `StageReturn<Fn>`

 :::ref
+This type takes a stage provider function and computes the return value of the registered stage
+function: a `ModularComponent` modified by the stage function with a new field.

+Use it to build your [registration type information](./usage/writing-custom-stages.md#providing-a-type-for-registering-the-stage).

 <details>
 <summary>Reveal type</summary>